Mohebullah98/Linked-List-Palindrome/README.md

 # Linked-List-Palindrome
-Reverse and compare algorithm for palindrome detection of linked list
+Reverse and compare algorithm for palindrome detection of Singly linked list

 Check to see if a Linked List is a palindrome.
 A palindrome is when a word or phrase is the same thing backwards.
 ex: TACO CAT --> TAC OCAT =True (ignore spaces)